-Site's Ties To Shootings Renews Debate Over Internet's Role In Radicalizing Extremists
+Site's Ties To Shootings Renew Debate Over Internet's Role In Radicalizing Extremists

-Site's Ties To Shootings Renews Debate Over Internet's Role In Radicalizing Extremists
+Site's Ties To Shootings Renew Debate Over Internet's Role In Radicalizing Extremists

 Before going on a shooting spree at the Chabad of Poway synagogue in Southern California, the alleged perpetrator posted a letter on the website 8chan.
 It echoes last month's New Zealand shootings, in which the alleged perpetrator took to 8chan to announce the attacks on mosques in Christchurch.

-8chan is the latest website to come under scrutiny in the ongoing debate over the Internet's role in radicalizing extremists.
+8chan is the latest website to come under scrutiny in the debate over the Internet's role in radicalizing extremists.

-The site, where like-minded users with various interests interact with each other, particularly appeals to people who feel pushed off of mainstream social media platforms like Facebook and Twitter.
-It includes communities that discuss Japanese cartoons or Game of Thrones.
+The site, where like-minded users with various interests interact with each other, particularly appeals to people who feel pushed off mainstream social media platforms like Facebook and Twitter.
+It includes communities that discuss Japanese cartoons and Game of Thrones.

 But journalist Robert Evans, who writes for Bellingcat, an online investigative platform, describes some corners of 8chan as "a neo-Nazi gathering place on the Internet where young men try to convince each other to commit acts of terrorism."

 Shortly after the deadly Chabad synagogue shooting, a user posted a joke on 8chan's /Pol/ community. /Pol/ stands for politics, but this is an extreme right-wing, racist community.
 The joke is a before-and-after picture.
-The before picture is a goofy looking white guy.
-The "after" picture is presumably the same guy dressed in SWAT gear, busting in through a door with a weapon.
+The before picture is a goofy-looking white guy.
+The after picture is presumably the same guy dressed in SWAT gear and busting in through a door with a weapon.

 Evans says that's precisely the goal of /Pol/ — to radicalize users.
 Community members offer tips on weapons, discussions about the best translated version of Mein Kampf and pictures of mass shooters portrayed as saints.